 Our aim is to give children an enjoyment of language learning and the confidence to develop new skills.

 At St Joseph's French is taught in a creative way using a range of materials and approaches including games, role-play, and conversations as well as books and ICT (particularly "Purple Mash") to enhance learning for our pupils.

 There are many websites which will help the children to consolidate and practise their skills.
 Please encourage your child to use them.

 Year 6 pupils using French dictionaries to support their learning and develop their French vocabulary.

 Year 4 are very proud of their French books and what they have learnt this year.

-Year 6 using "Purple Mash" to demonstrate their understanding of the French vocabulary associated with hobbies and sports
+Year 6 using "Purple Mash" to consolidate and apply their understanding of French vocabulary